motiwari/BanditPAM/docs/install_windows.md

 # Installation Tutorial for Windows

 The following is a description of the installation process of BanditPAM for Windows.
 This assumes that:

+## Prerequisites
+Please ensure the following dependencies are installed:
- - Python 3 is installed.
+ - Python 3 is installed
- - Some form of C++ tools (i.e. gcc, g++) are installed.
+ - Some form of C++ tools (i.e. gcc, g++) are installed
- - CMake is installed.
+ - CMake is installed

-## Installation Procedure
-First, it's necessary to install the prerequisites for the package.
-Please do the following:
  - Ensure the compiler in use has OpenMP support.
  - Follow the installation notes at the [Armadillo install page](http://arma.sourceforge.net/download.html)
- - Run `pip install -r requirements.txt` in the main BanditPAM directory; the core library that is needed is `pybind11`.
+ - Run `pip install -r requirements.txt`

+## BanditPAM Installation

-This should successfully install the requirements needed for BanditPAM, which can then be installed in either of the following ways:
+BanditPAM can then be installed via one of the following ways:
- - Running `pip install BanditPAM`.
+1) Running `pip install banditpam`, OR
- - Running `pip install .` in the home directory.
+2) Running `pip install .` in the home directory (`/BanditPAM`)
- - Running `python3 setup.py install` in the home directory.

 ## Known Issues
-The following is a list of issues seen when installing BanditPAM.
-This is updated as further issues are encountered.
+The following is a list of issues seen when installing BanditPAM on Windows.
+To report a bug, please file an issue at https://github.com/ThrunGroup/BanditPAM/

+None.